-While the RACQ Smart Shuttle is fully autonomous, a chaperone will be on board to assist passengers administer user surveys and answer any questions regarding the technology, safety and operation of the shuttle.
+While the RACQ Smart Shuttle is fully autonomous, a chaperone will be on board to assist passengers, ensure the vehicle is operating safely and engage with passengers regarding the technology and how the vehicle operates.

 The chaperone will also be able to manually operate the shuttle if required.

-- Raby Bay is a low-speed environment, relative to other parts of the mainland, which makes it an ideal open-road environment to introduce such technology.
+Raby Bay is a low-speed environment, relative to other parts of the mainland, which makes it an ideal open-road environment to test such technology.

-- Redland City Council will be the service provider of the FREE passenger service.
+Redland City Council’s role is as the operator of the FREE passenger service.

-- The Easymile EZ10 Smart Shuttle has an automated ramp, which can be deployed at the press of a button, providing easy access.
+The Easymile EZ10 Smart Shuttle has an automated ramp, which can be deployed and retracted at the press of a button, providing easy access.

-- Signage will include bus stop poles, bus zone signs, localisation signs and information signs at the harbour and foreshore park providing key information about the project and Smart Shuttle.
+- Signage includes bus stop poles, bus zone signs, localisation signs and information signs at the harbour and foreshore park providing key information about the project and Smart Shuttle.

 EasyMile has operated in 21 countries and has transported more than 320,000 passengers over 250,000km without serious incident.

 To further ensure safety, a number of dynamic vehicle tests using the shuttle have been successfully completed as part of the conditional permit provided by the Queensland Government prior to commencing the trial.

 Who is doing the trial and why?